100 Notable alumni of

 -

-Sam Ellis Haddon is an American attorney and jurist serving as an inactive senior United States district judge of the United States District Court for the District of Montana.
+Sam Ellis Haddon was an American attorney and jurist who served as a United States federal judge of the United States District Court for the District of Montana.